 Other Questions People Ask

-How can I identify what constitutes a toxic habit in my life?
+How can I recognize if I have a toxic habit that’s affecting my life?

-What are effective ways to replace toxic habits with positive behaviors?
+What are some practical ways to replace toxic habits with healthier alternatives?